 Signatory Responsibilities

-Signatories to the Code have agreed to conduct their business with integrity, transparency and accountability, and their clients should dealt with in a manner that befits the best practices outlined in the Code.
+Signatories to the Code have agreed to conduct their business with integrity, transparency and accountability, and their clients should dealt with in a manner that benefit the best practices outlined in the Code.

 Indigenous Engagement